Metrics with Spring Boot, Prometheus and Grafana

 The Spring Boot Application

 This is a simple Spring Boot application that exposes a REST API to publish a message to a Kafka topic.
-For simplicity the same application has a consumer that will consume and print the message to STDOUT
+For simplicity, the same application has a consumer that will consume and print the message to STDOUT.

-To enable a prometheus endpoint edit the POM file to add
+To enable a Prometheus endpoint, edit the POM file to add

-Edit application yaml to include
+Edit the application yaml to include

-Start the application using
+Start the application using (ensure Grafana and Prometheus have already been started)

 Grafana Dashboard